 6. Keto Bars – 5g net carbs

-We might have a bias since we created these chocolate bars in collaboration with Keto Bars, but they really are one of our favorite low-carb snacks.
+We might have a bias since we created these dark chocolate bars in collaboration with Keto Bars, but they really are one of our favorite low-carb snacks.
 The strawberry is tart and the dark chocolate is rich, resulting in the perfect flavor combination.
 Use code KETOCONNECT for 10% off your order!

-What sweets can I eat on keto?
+What Sweets can I eat on Keto?

 You can eat sweets and baked goods on a keto diet, as long as they’re made with low-carb sweeteners and other low-carb ingredients.
 Check out our products we love page for some of our favorite sweet keto treats!
 You can also try some of our favorite homemade keto sweets: